Rapper Fetty Wap pleads guilty in drug-trafficking case, faces minimum 5 years in federal prison

 - Fetty WapAmerican rapper (born 1991)

-Rapper Fetty Wap has admitted to his role in a multi-million-dollar drug trafficking ring, pleading guilty in Long Island Federal Court Monday in exchange for a minimum five years in federal prison.
+NEW YORK — Rapper Fetty Wap has admitted to his role in a multimillion-dollar drug trafficking ring, pleading guilty in Long Island Federal Court Monday in exchange for a minimum five years in federal prison.

 The platinum-selling rapper, born William Junior Maxwell II, could have faced life in prison after he was charged last October for conspiring to bring more than 100 kilos of heroin, fentanyl and cocaine from the West Coast to the East for sale in New Jersey and Long Island.

-He remains locked up after his bond was revoked earlier this month.
+He remains locked up after taking the plea deal since his bond was revoked earlier this month.

 Federal authorities labeled him “a kilogram-level redistributor for the trafficking organization,” which sold drugs between June 2019 and June 2020 — long after his rise to stardom.
 Five other suspects were also charged in the conspiracy.